gj0706/my_research/README.md

 # my_research
-A miscellaneous folder Includes papers , projec, and any updates regarding my Master's thesis.
+A miscellaneous folder includes papers , projects, and any updates regarding my Master's thesis.